dabit3/aws-appsync-react-workshop/README.md

 Now, the speakerPhone field will only be accessible by the creator of the item.

-To test it out, try creating a new user & accessing a talk from another user.
+To test it out, try creating a new user & accessing a talk from a different user.

 You'll notice that the query returns an error if we request the `speakerPhone` field.